leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/input-output.md

 }
 ```

-For more details on customizing the console, see [CheerpX Custom console].
+For more details on customizing the console, see [CheerpX Custom console](/docs/reference/CheerpX.Linux/setCustomConsole).

 ## Reading Files Using IDBDevice and Redirecting Output